Compiled by the Road Trip Alberta team

 Opened in 2008 by childhood friends Christian Mena and Adelino Oliveira, SABOR has a mission to bring diners a taste of old-world flavours, a high level of hospitality, and a playful spin on some of the most beloved European dishes.

 Focusing on Iberian coastal cuisine, the restaurant features sustainable seafood used in dishes such as seafood paella, grilled octopus, Portuguese salt cod, and their signature dish, a lobster risotto.
-It’s the kind of place to bring friends, to gather with family, and to have an evening that lasts long into the night with good food and a lot of laughs.
+It’s the kind of place to bring friends, gather with family, and have an evening that lasts long into the night with good food and a lot of laughs.
 It’s by far one of the best restaurants in downtown Edmonton.

 Location: 10220 103 St NW / 10174 100a St NW

-If you’re looking for the best breakfast in Edmonton, look no further than OEB.
+If you’re looking for the best breakfast or brunch in Edmonton, look no further than OEB.
 With two locations in the city, OEB prides itself on being chef-driven; it treats the people who create the menu as artists, so you’ll find a lot of favourite breakfast dishes with a fun and unique twist.

 We love their gnocchi breakfast carbonara, their crab eggs benny, and any of their breakfast poutines.
 Lots of vegetarian and vegan options are also available, as are gluten-free options.
 Curious about what OEB stands for?
 Outstanding people, embracing evolution, and bold food integrity.
 OEB can also be found in Calgary.